neurobioinfo/scrnabox/README_HTO.md

 ```

 #### EnrichR
+In this step, the pipeline uses the EnrichR tool to perform gene set enrichment analysis on the differentially expressed genes identified in the previous step.
+EnrichR compares the list of genes against a large collection of gene set libraries, including pathways, gene ontology terms, and transcription factor targets, to identify enriched sets of genes that are related to biological functions, pathways, or processes.
+The results are saved as pdfs and csvs file.

-If your HPC allows the access to internet under batch submission, run the following codes
+If your HPC allows access to the internet during batch submission, you can run the following codes
 ```
 sh $SCRNABOX_HOME/launch_pipeline.scrnabox.sh \
 -d ${SCRNABOX_PWD} \